php-censor/php-censor/docs/en/configuring_project.md

 **If there are several directives `branch-regex:`/`branch-`, the first directive that matches up with the name of the branch will be used.**

-The required parameter `run-option` allows to define, to redefine and to complete the configuration and can take different values:
+The required parameter `run-option` allows defining, to redefine and to complete the configuration and can take different values:

 * `replace` - will cause the branch specific plugins to run and the default ones not.